CrunchyData/pg_parquet/README.md

 - `format parquet`: you need to specify this option to read or write Parquet files which does not end with `.parquet[.<compression>]` extension,
 - `match_by_name <bool>`: matches Parquet file fields to PostgreSQL table columns by their name rather than by their position in the schema (default).
 By default, the option is `false`.
 The option is useful when field order differs between the Parquet file and the table, but their names match.

-## Configuration
+## Misc Configuration
-There is currently only one GUC parameter to enable/disable the `pg_parquet`:
+Some of the general purpose configuration parameters (GUCs) that are defined by the `pg_parquet` are shown below:
 - `pg_parquet.enable_copy_hooks`: you can set this parameter to `on` or `off` to enable or disable the `pg_parquet` extension.
 The default value is `on`.

 ## Supported Types